Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Aug 01 2024
+Last update on Fri Aug 02 2024

-**153 day before 2025 ⏱**
+**152 day before 2025 ⏱**

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with pleasure, by Gabot ❤️